Whoaa512/starred/README.md

 - [kern/filepizza](https://github.com/kern/filepizza) - :pizza: Peer-to-peer file transfers in your browser
 - [andrewmd5/hako](https://github.com/andrewmd5/hako) - An embeddable, lightweight, secure, high-performance JavaScript engine.
 - [rivet-gg/actor-core](https://github.com/rivet-gg/actor-core) - 🎭 Stateful Serverless That Runs Anywhere.
 The easiest way to build stateful, AI agent, collaborative, or local-first applications.
 Deploy to Rivet, Cloudflare, Bun, Node.js, and more.
+- [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 - [openai/codex](https://github.com/openai/codex) - Lightweight coding agent that runs in your terminal
 - [herol3oy/austen](https://github.com/herol3oy/austen) - 📚 discover story relationships
 - [BrowserMCP/mcp](https://github.com/BrowserMCP/mcp) - Browser MCP is a Model Context Provider (MCP) server that allows AI applications to control your browser